Corynanthe johimbe: Uses

 The wood and bark are used for firewood and construction.
 Bark – the most commercially important product – is used in extractions to make tinctures for traditional medicine and dietary supplements.

 The main phytochemical in the extract is the indoloquinolizidine alkaloid yohimbine.
 It also contains other alkaloids, such as corynanthine and raubasine, with undefined properties, adding further to concerns about its safety.

 Human use and adverse effects

 Extracts from yohimbe bark are used in West African traditional medicine in the belief that it is a herbal tonic and aphrodisiac.

-Yohimbe bark and extract are used in manufactured dietary supplements, but there is no scientific evidence they have any effect, and yohimbine levels may vary substantially among supplement products.
+Yohimbe bark and extract are used in manufactured dietary supplements, but there is inconclusive scientific evidence that they have an effect or are safe to use, as yohimbine levels may vary substantially among supplement products.
+Yohimbe bark extract is insufficiently characterized for its properties, and is possibly unsafe to consume.

-Although proposed as a potential treatment for erectile dysfunction in humans, there are concerns about its safety or effectiveness.
-Side effects of using yohimbe, particularly in high doses, may include hypertension, increased heart rate, headache, nausea, tremors, and insomnia.
-Yohimbe bark extract has been declared as insufficiently characterized and possibly unsafe to consume by the European Union and US National Institutes of Health.
-Yohimbine specifically has so been declared by the European Union, but not by the US National Institutes of Health.
+Although proposed as a potential treatment for erectile dysfunction in humans, there are concerns about the safety of yohimbe and no good evidence for its effectiveness.
+Adverse effects of using yohimbe, particularly in high doses, may include hypertension, increased heart rate, headache, nausea, tremors, and insomnia.

+Yohimbe products should not be used during pregnancy or breastfeeding.